aislinn.jpg

 Email: abohren@gmail.com

-- Informational Herding with Model Misspecification, Journal of Economic Theory, May 2016, 163: 222-247.
+• Informational Herding with Model Misspecification, Journal of Economic Theory, May 2016, 163:222-247.

 Consider a social learning setting where agents misunderstand the correlation between other agents' actions---they cannot distinguish between new and redundant information.
 When agents sufficiently overestimate the amount of new information, beliefs about the state become entrenched and incorrect learning occurs with positive probability; while when agents sufficiently overestimate the amount of redundant information, beliefs fail to converge and learning is cyclical.

 This paper provides a general characterization of how model misspecification affects long-run learning.
 A simple criterion characterizes learning outcomes---depending on the misspecified model, learning may be correct, incorrect, or beliefs may not converge, and agents may asymptotically disagree despite observing the same sequence of information.
 It also establishes that the correctly specified model is robust---agents with approximately correct models almost surely learn the true state.
+The misspecified model of correlation in Bohren (2016) is one form of misspecification captured by our framework.
+In Bohren Imas Rosenberg (2019), we apply this framework to a labor market setting and show how the dynamic patterns of discrimination between two groups of workers can identify whether the discrimination stems from accurate or misspecified beliefs about worker ability.

 This paper considers an entrepreneur who borrows to invest in a project and learns about project quality with a misspecified model.
-Using the insight that a misspecified model can be decomposed into the two key classes of distortions: prospective biases and retrospective biases (Bohren Hauser (2023)), we explore how each type of bias impacts the structure of optimal lending contracts.
+Using the insight that a misspecified model can be decomposed into the two key classes of distortions: prospective biases and retrospective biases (Bohren Hauser (2024)), we explore how each type of bias impacts the structure of optimal lending contracts.

 This paper links two approaches to biased interpretations of information: non-Bayesian updating and model misspecification.
 We show that misspecified models can be decomposed into an updating rule and belief forecast, derive necessary and sufficient conditions for an updating rule and belief forecast to have a misspecified model representation, and show that the representation is unique.
 Finally, we explore two ways to select belief forecasts--- introspection-proof and naive consistent.
 This highlights the belief restrictions implicit in the misspecified model approach and shows how to identify a misspecified model from belief data.